-In the present economic climate coupled with significant changes to funding formula for schools, there are a significant number of uncertainties many of which are very subjective in nature and difficult to quantify.
+In the present economic climate coupled with significant changes to the funding formula for schools, there are a significant number of uncertainties many of which are subjective in nature and difficult to quantify.
 During this years annual review the following key risks have been identified:

-Sustainable Public Funding: as the school enters its ninth year of operations, we are significantly dependent on continued government funding.
-95% of the Trust's total income are government funded via grants from the DFE, ESFA and Local Authority.
+- Sustainable Public Funding: as the school enters its tenth year of operations, we are significantly dependent on continued government funding.
+93% of the Trust's total income are government funded via grants from the DFE, ESFA and Local Authority. - Pay awards and increase in pension and national insurance contributions. - The cost of energy bills. - The cost of living crisis.